shu-nya/Image-Classification-of-White-Blood-Cells/README.md

 ## 📖 Modelling Environment

-All the tasks have been performed in the free version of Colab notebook having System RAM = 12.7 GB.
+All the tasks have been performed in the free version of the Colab notebook having System RAM = 12.7 GB.
 The CNN and models have been trained using GPU T4.

 ## 📖 Task Work-flow: Pre-processing